About

 - (TIE) Tricks by Ellen Hopkins

-Shareable social media assets for the Top 10 list and censorship data are available here.
+Shareable social media assets for the Most Challenged Books list and censorship data are available here.

 Questions about bannedbooksweek.org?